Happy Thanksgiving! This turkey veggie tray appetizer is sure to make anyone on your guest list say, "gobble, gobble!"

 Thanksgiving with my family involves several traditions, from cinnamon spice muffins to pesto spaghetti squash.
 A couple of years ago, my mom and I started a new tradition: Preparing a yearly turkey vegetable tray.
 As a vegetarian, this is a way for me to get my turkey fix during Thanksgiving—and is a great way for guests to fill up on nutrient-rich veggies!

-So what I'm going to share with you here is the turkey platter that we put together last year.
+So what I'm going to share with you here is the turkey veggie platter that we put together last year.
 It's super easy to make and is a star of the show!
-It pairs great with a yogurt-based dip, a cottage cheese spread, or hummus.
+It pairs great with a cottage cheese spread, a yogurt veggie dip, or hummus.

 Want more turkey tray options?
 Here's another turkey veggie platter recipe!